SmartIntellect

 Logical grouping to improve readability for operators

-Rules within the same category will be connected using 'and,' with a nested card design to ensure readability.
+Rules within the same category will be connected using “and”, with a nested card design to ensure readability.

 / 03